masterkram/bytehub/docs/StudyNotes/Module1/IntroductionToCS/OS&CN/CN.md

     Host_A-->>Server_B: ACK = Y + 1
 ```

+### Problems:
+What TCP does in case:
++ Channel results in bit errors and corruption of the message.
+    1. Receiver receives all data but detects errors
+    2. Receiver tells the sender: “please repeat that”
+    3. Sender retransmits the data that were corrupted
++ Packet loss and corruption.
+    1. Receiver receives some data, some is lost, and some is corrupted
+    2. Receiver detects errors but cannot always detect loss
+    3. Sender must wait for acknowledgment (“ACK” or “OK”)
+    4. and retransmit data after some time if no ACK arrives

 ### TCP header fields:
-+ Seq is the sequence number of the first byte of application-layer data in this
++ **Seq** is the sequence number of the first byte of application-layer data in this
 packet; or, if this packet does not contain any application-layer data, it is the
 sequence number that such a first byte "would have" had if it were there.
-+ Ack is the sequence number of the next byte expected by the sender of this
++ **Ack** is the sequence number of the next byte expected by the sender of this
 packet; it acknowledges all bytes with lower sequence numbers (therefore it is
 called a "cumulative" acknowledgement).
-+ Len is the number of application-layer bytes in this packet (it is not really a
++ **Len** is the number of application-layer bytes in this packet (only in Wireshark).
-field in the header, but computed by Wireshark).
-+ SYN and FIN are single bits in the header, which if set mean it's the beginning
-of a connection or the end.
-They also take up one place in the sequence
-number space, so they can be acknowledged
++ **SYN** begin connection.
++ **FIN** end connection.

 ## User Datagram Protocol (UDP):
 + Conectionless